scandycuz/flex-project/readme.md

 ### Future Implementation

-In the future, I would like to further improve the extension by:
+In the future, an improvements I would like to make to the extension are:

 - [ ] Add the ability for the user to create a list of resources that enable focusing.